Azure-Samples/aks-workload-identity/README.md

 #### 4. AAD application permissions on KeyVault

-We need to explicitly allow Service Principals access to secrets in the respective KeyVault.
+We need to explicitly allow Service Principal access to secrets in the respective KeyVault.
 Apps using Managed Identities were already granted RBAC during the bicep infrastructure creation.

 ```bash
 APP2SPID="$(az ad sp show --id $APP2 --query id -o tsv)"